Kampfgeschwader 200: History

-The unit's history began in 1934, when the Luftwaffe formed a reconnaissance squadron under Oberst Theodor Rowehl and attached it to the Abwehr, Germany's military intelligence department.
-As the Abwehr started to lose Hitler's goodwill during the war, a new reconnaissance unit, the 2nd Test Formation, was formed in 1942 under the command of Werner Baumbach.
-This unit was combined with 1st Test Formation in March 1944 to form KG 200 on 20 February 1944.
+The unit's history began in 1934, when the Luftwaffe formed a reconnaissance squadron under Oberst Theodor Rowehl and attached it to the Abwehr, the German military intelligence department of the armed forces high command.
+As the Abwehr started to lose Hitler's goodwill during the war, a new reconnaissance unit, the "2nd Test Formation", was formed in 1942 under the command of Werner Baumbach.
+This unit was combined with "1st Test Formation" in March 1944 to form KG 200 on 20 February 1944.

-On 11 November 1944 Baumbach became Geschwaderkommodore, all aerial special-ops missions were carried out by KG 200 under Baumbach's command.
+On 11 November 1944 Baumbach became Geschwaderkommodore, after which point all aerial special-ops missions were carried out by KG 200 under Baumbach's command.

 Missions

 The unit carried out a wide variety of missions:

 Long-range reconnaissance

 Before the beginning of the war, aerial reconnaissance was usually carried out by civilian Lufthansa planes equipped with cameras.
-This practice was continued throughout the war as long as civilian airlines remained operational; later on, recon missions were most often carried out by Junkers Ju 86s flying at very high altitudes or by flying boats.
-Due to the lack of German aircraft with sufficient range, some recon missions used captured American B-17s or B-24s and Soviet Tu-2s.
+This practice was continued throughout the war as long as civilian airlines remained operational; later on, reconnaissance missions were most often carried out by Junkers Ju 86s flying at very high altitudes or by flying boats.
+Due to the lack of German aircraft with sufficient range, some recon missions used captured American Boeing B-17 Flying Fortress or Consolidated B-24 Liberator heavy bombers and Soviet Tupolev Tu-2s.
 For the most part, these machines were used for re-supply roles (dropping in supplies to German forces operating behind enemy lines), or transporting important personnel.